-Have you even gotten to a country and felt like deer in headlights?
+Have you ever gotten to a country and felt like deer in headlights?
 That’s exactly how I felt when I arrived –jet-lagged– to Entebbe, Uganda.

 Let’s rewind a little bit…